-We’ve published several blog posts in the past about why we like locksmith deadbolts over the big-box store locks.
-We are sticking by that article and maintain that the deadbolts sold by locksmiths are far better in security and safety.
+We’ve published several blog posts in the past about why we like the locksmith versions of deadbolts over the big-box store locks.
+We are sticking by that article and maintain that the deadbolts sold by locksmiths are better in security and safety.
 Manufactures are just cutting too many corners to keep the big-box store prices down.
-But, we recognize some people want the most affordable lock solution as opposed to the most secure.
-There is such a thing as “secure enough” for many, and lets face it, residential locks are easily available while the locks carried by locksmiths are not.
+But, we recognize some people want the most affordable lock solution, as opposed to the most secure.
+There is such a thing as “secure enough” for many, and lets face it, residential locks are easily available while the lock versions carried by locksmiths are not.

-- Kwikset Smartkey – Best to stop lock bumping and picking.
+- Kwikset Smartkey – Best budget deadbolt to stop lock bumping and picking.

-- Schlage B560p Deadbolts – Residential version of the deadbolt sold by locksmiths.
-Built well but affordable.
+- Schlage B60 Deadbolts – The residential version of the deadbolt sold by locksmiths.
+Well built and affordable.

 - High-security, Mul-t-lock deadbolts – This is our favorite high-security deadbolt.
-Expensive but worth it.
+Expensive, but worth it.
 If security is your top concern, this deadbolt is the one.

 What are the top three features needed in a home deadbolt?